McSinyx/ipppi/docs/source/requirements/use-case-model.rst

 This use case starts with the user sending a query for his/her desired files in the database.

-1.A list of search results that are significantly simillar to the input of the user (either matching name,description or dependencies' name) will appear.
+1. A list of search results that are significantly simillar to the input of the user (either matching name,description or dependencies' name) will appear.

-2.The user clicks into a result
+2. The user clicks into a result

-3.A page of the result's package's information appears,showing its name,id,version,description,its shorterned name and a list of its dependencies
+3. A page of the result's package's information appears,showing its name,id,version,description,its shorterned name and a list of its dependencies

 Alternative Flows
 """""""""""""""""

 **Changing pages**

 * There will be a limit of results in a page,so the user may have to go to other pages for his/her files.The user goes to another page of the query results.